 The yakuza are Japanese organized crime syndicates.
 They have existed in some form for more than 400 years, making them older than America, let alone the American Mafia.
 Yakuza history is extensive, and the yakuza have come a long way from their days as outcast bands of street peddlers and gamblers.
 At one point, their members numbered more than 180,000, dwarfing the Mafia.
-Yakuza organizations are structured as families, with various clans organizing into a corporate-like structure under larger ones.
-Though the word family is often used to describe yakuza organizations, they are not families in the biological sense, but rather tightly-knit groups.
+Yakuza organizations are structured as families, with various clans organized into a corporate-like structure under larger ones.
+Though the word "family" is often used to describe yakuza organizations, they are not families in the biological sense, but rather tightly knit groups.

-The yakuza police themselves, and follow a strict code of behavior.
+The yakuza police themselves and follow a strict code of behavior.
 When a member gets out of hand, the yakuza discipline them.
 They also help reduce petty crime in areas in which they collect revenue.
-In Kabukichō, a teeming nightlife district of Tokyo with several yakuza businesses, members of the organizations patrol the streets and watch over arcades, restaurants, bars, and more.
-The yakuza have such a strong presence in this area, there are very few police booths (which are ubiquitous in every major neighborhood in Tokyo), not because the police are afraid of the yakuza, but because they aren't needed.